wilsontelab/agFree-docs/docs/44_job-file-templates/README.md

 [as described here](https://midataint.github.io/mdi/docs/job_config_files.html#multi-pipeline-job-files).

-To illustrate the relationship between job files and command line options, the following command lists all options:
+To illustrate the relationship between job files and command line options, the following command lists all options for pipeline action `align genome`:

 ```sh
 af align genome --help
 ```

-and the following command shows how those options are parsed into a job file template:
+and the following command shows how those options are parsed into a corresponding job file template:

 ```sh
 af align template --all-options
 ```

 Most options have defaults and do not need to be specified every time.
-Accordingly, our {% include templates.html type="" %} are shorter than the complete templates.
+Accordingly, our {% include templates.html type="" %} are shorter than the complete option templates.

-Using job file templates exposes the many useful
-[MDI command line interface tools](https://midataint.github.io/mdi/docs/commands/management.html) that you can use to monitor your work jobs.
+Using job file templates additionally exposes the many useful [MDI command line interface tools](https://midataint.github.io/mdi/docs/commands/management.html) that you can use to monitor your work jobs.